You’ve probably heard of baby loungers and how almost every parent seems to be raving about it.

 If the baby bouncer didn’t work on my kid, maybe I would have had a baby lounger too!

-Practicality-wise, I’d go for the Boppy Lounger.
+Practicality-wise, I’d go for the Boppy Newborn Lounger.
+Especially if you’re going to use it ONLY for supervised wake time.

-But only for supervised wake times, not sleeping times.
 That risk for positional asphyxia is some scary-ass shit.

 And yes the DockaTot can still be used for older babies but how would you know if your baby would still like to stay in it?

-So I’d say, try out first the Boppy Lounger.
+So I’d say, try out first the Boppy Newborn Lounger.
 It’s way cheaper anyway and if your baby hates it, you can sell it or use it as a bed for your pets, if you have one.